L-Sense/OATS-Admin-Dashboard/README.md

+# About

+This project is the admin dashboard front end for Nanyang Technological University's CZ3002 Advanced Software Engineering.
+It is to be used in conjunction with the oats-backend and oats-scanner-fe project files, allowing for convenient viewing and management of data via REST APIs.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+run npm install to download dependencies

 ## Available Scripts